Owners Dream – Jamboree Heights Acoustic Challenge

-A majestic, acoustically sound ‘music room’ to house a 19th century English ‘Parish Church’ organ for this professional musician and trained opera singer, conductor and music teacher.
+The homeowners were after a majestic, acoustically sound ‘music room’ to house a 19th century English ‘Parish Church’ organ, and so the Jamboree Heights Acoustic Challenge was born.
+The owner is a professional musician and trained opera singer, conductor and music teacher.
 A secondary objective was the room’s capacity to convert into a bedroom or family room should future owners require it.

 Natural under-floor ventilation via low-level louvres allowed cool air under the house to rise into the room to accommodate the organ’s requirement for an even operating temperature without the use of air-conditioning.
 Finish the room with a mix of new and traditional materials, including stained and polished plywood flooring to complement the look and style of the organ.